yoshida-lab/XenonPy/README.rst

 * Interface to public materials database
 * Library of materials descriptors (compositional/structural descriptors)
-* Pretrained model library **Xenon.MDL** (v0.1.0b, 2018/12/25: more than 10,000 modles in 35 properties of small molecules, polymers, and inorganic compounds)
+* Pretrained model library **XenonPy.MDL** (v0.1.0b, 2018/12/25: more than 10,000 modles in 35 properties of small molecules, polymers, and inorganic compounds)
 * Machine learning tools.
-* Transfer learning using the pretrained models in Xenon.MDL
+* Transfer learning using the pretrained models in XenonPy.MDL

 XenonPy inspired by matminer: https://hackingmaterials.github.io/matminer/.